 Package Designer: Job Description, Duties and Requirements

 Package designers work with clients and creative teams to develop eye-catching, cost-effective and safe packaging for products.
 They usually brainstorm, sketch and re-design their concepts based on client needs.
-These professionals generally have experience working with computer design software and are typically required to hold a bachelor's degree.
+These professionals are typically required to hold a bachelor's degree in a field like industrial design, and they generally need experience working with computer design software.

 Package Designer Job Description